BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 ## Description

-This powerful asynchronus IPv4-Scanner allows you to scan every IPv4-Range you want (172.16.1.47 to 172.16.2.5 would work).
+This powerful asynchronus IPv4-Scanner for PowerShell allows you to scan every IPv4-Range you want (172.16.1.47 to 172.16.2.5 would work).
 But there is also the possibility to scan an entire subnet based on an IPv4-Address withing the subnet and a the subnetmask/CIDR.

 The default result will contain the the IPv4-Address, Status (Up or Down) and the Hostname.
 Other values can be displayed via parameter (Try Get-Help for more details).